EfraemJoji/EJcryptosystem/README.md

 ## TODO:
 1. Optimize the code (especially assembly optimization and other C/C++ optimizations)
 2. Increase security (side channel resistance, guard against memory leaks)
-3. Port this cryptosystem to other programming languages
+3. Port to other programming languages
-4. Implementation in other libraries (SSL/TLS, Crypto++ etc.,)
+4. Hardware implementation

+## WARNING
+The entire cryptosystem was built only on an experimental basis, and should NEVER be used in any system that impacts real-world applications.